yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 const [displayModal, setDisplayModal] = useState(false);
 ```

-We set the initial state to false, since the popup modal will only display after the user clicks on a button.
+We set the initial state to `false`, since the slide-in modal will only display after the user clicks on a button.

 ## Modal styles and animations